All Blogs

 Finance

 Financial services remain a prime target, and for good reason.
-The average cost of a data breach in this sector reached roughly US $6.08 million in 2024.
-Banks, fintech, and insurers hold high-value assets and face strict regulatory scrutiny, so even small errors can escalate.
+The average cost of a data breach in the financial services sector reached about $6.08 million in 2024 and remained around $6.1 million in 2025, making it one of the most expensive industries for cyber incidents.
+Banks, fintech firms, and insurers hold high-value financial data and operate under strict regulatory scrutiny, so even small security failures can escalate into costly breaches.

 Government & Critical Infrastructure